bhattacharjee-rhea/portfolio-rheab/docs/assignments/assignment3.md

 ```
 concept Following[Account]
 purpose users can connect with other users of the app
-principle when an account follows another account, the isFollowing will return true as long as the first account does not unfollow the second account and getFollowers(second account) will include the first account
+principle when an account follows another account, isFollowing will return true as long as the first account does not unfollow the second account and getFollowers(second account) will include the first account
 state
 	follows: set Follow
 	user: Follow → one Account